Applications | Raman spectroscopy

 For the purpose of selecting a cryostat, it is useful to separate Raman measurements into two categories: Macro-Raman (or just Raman) and Micro-Raman.

-For customers that prefer a lower-cost system that uses LHe, the continuous flow ST-100 is the most affordable open-cycle LHe system.
+If you prefer a lower-cost system that uses LHe, the continuous flow ST-100 Series cryostats are the most affordable open-cycle LHe systems.

 Continuous flow open-cycle ST-100